Mikelar/RepData_PeerAssessment1/PA1_template.md

 ```

 The mean of the total number of steps taken per day is 1.0766189 &times; 10<sup>4</sup>.
-The median of the total number of steps taken per day ir 10765.
+The median of the total number of steps taken per day is 10765.

 ###3.
 What is the average daily activity pattern?